 - Pool and Spa Equipment: Home warranties can provide repairs for above-ground components of a pool related to the heating, pumping, and filtration systems.
 Cosmetic changes, lighting, cracks in a deck, and ornamental designs are not covered.

-- Septic Systems: Home warranties with septic system coverage added on will cover repairs to the aerobic pump, sewage ejector, jet pump, and septic tank.
+- Septic Systems: Policies with septic system coverage added on will cover repairs to the aerobic pump, sewage ejector, jet pump, and septic tank.
 However, coverage will exclude features such as leach lines, field lines, lateral lines, as well as clean outs and pumping.

-- Well Pumps: Well pumps that are used as a source of water to the home can be included under a home warranty.
+- Well Pumps: Well pumps that are used as a source of water to the home can be included.
 Home warranties will generally cover components and parts for a well pump, with the exception of well casings, booster pumps, and pumps used for non-home purposes (such as irrigation or livestock).

 - Second Appliances: Sometimes, homes have a second refrigerator, microwave, or other kitchen appliance.
 In order to have these secondary appliances covered, you would usually need to purchase an add-on, which would cover the same type of repairs as with the primary appliance.